cairo-book/cairo-book/src/ch99-01-02-writing-starknet-contracts.md

 }
 ```

-> **NB:** It's important to note that, both external and view functions are public.
+> **Note:** It's important to note that, both external and view functions are public.
 To create an internal function in a contract, you simply don't annotate it with any attribute.

 ## Events